Pricing Mall Permits

 In our high risk-high reward industry everyone is looking at pricing their mall permits and hoping for an edge.
 Aficionados of chess like to say strategic blunders are a “checkers vs chess” mentality.
 Well-meaning players choose a move that rewards them in the short run without realizing the long-term ramifications.
 Often, it means repeating the same mistake twice.
 How does this translate to your mall permits?
 Well, choosing a permitting team with a low-cost proposal can have many long-term consequences.

-On the positive side of the spectrum you have happy tenants due to low cost, you are happy due to falling under budget, and the permit team is happy because they landed one large project with multiple tenants that must use them.
-Everything is savvy.
+On the positive side of the spectrum, you have happy tenants due to low cost, you are happy due to falling under budget, and the permit team is happy because they landed one large project with multiple tenants that must use them.
+Everyone is happy.

 However, there is a dark side and many experienced mall developers are well aware of it.
 Low budget usually means low quality.
 This permitting team may only have two people on your project, not that they’d admit it, and probably aren’t paying them what they’re worth.
 Which means the minute you sign a proposal with them your name is linked with theirs and the way they treat their employees.
 Additionally, because they are working on your mall they have multiple tenants at once which means each of your tenants are competing against each other for attention!
 Which leads to the next point which is, in fact, one of the most important keys to permitting: communication.